Visiting and more

 The Wombat Whisperer

 Donna Stepan (AKA the Wombat Whisperer) lives and breathes wombats.
-Since starting the sanctuary in 2004 with co-founder Phil Melzer, Donna has helped (both directly and indirectly) thousands of wombats in need.
+Since starting the sanctuary in 2004, Donna has helped (both directly and indirectly) thousands of wombats in need.
 Many people believe that Donna has a special gift: the ability to communicate or “whisper” to wombats.

 Donna believes that the common or bare-nosed wombat (Vombatus ursinus) will be an endangered species by 2030 – unless major steps are taken by government to control sarcoptic mange (Sarcoptes scabiei).
 Donna estimates that up to 70 percent of common wombats in the wild are affected by sarcoptic mange.

 Donna’s list of achievements in wombat welfare is impressive:-

 - Strong working relationships with major government stakeholders, including NSW Department of Primary Industries.